Cr-Hack/WebFrontEnd/webfrontend/README.md

 # webfrontend

-## need to install before hand
+## Node.js installation
+Download Node.js on your computer (for npm command) from the [official website of Vue.js](https://nodejs.org/en/download/)

+## Installation of Vue.js
 ```
-node.js on the computer (for npm command )
-Installation of cli : npm install cli
+npm install -g @vue/cli
 ```

-## Project setup : install all modules necessary
+## Project setup: install all modules necessary
 ```
 npm install
 ```

-### Compiles and hot-reloads for development : run the app
+### Compiles and hot-reloads for development: run the app
 ```
 npm run serve
 ```